 Radiographs allow full characterization of the injury.
 Care must be taken to fully visualize the wrist and elbow joints.

-Pediatric both-bone fractures can be complete (involving a complete break of both bones) or so-called “greenstick”, involving an incomplete break of either the ulna or radius, or both.
-This configuration occurs in children because pediatric bones are more immature than adult bones, hence they tend to be softer and more prone to break incompletely (much like the branches of a growing tree, hence the name).
+Pediatric fractures can be complete (involving a through-and-through break of the bone) or so-called “greenstick fractures”, a break on one surface of the bone that does not course to the other side.
+This configuration occurs in children because, contrasted to an adult bone, pediatric bones tend to be softer and more prone to break incompletely (much like the branches of a growing tree, hence the name "greenstick").

 Ulnar shaft fractures are most often caused by a direct blow to the border of the ulna on the medial forearm.
 It can occur when the ulnar border is exposed, such as upon raising the arm in defense (a so-called “night stick fracture”).
 The patient will usually experience pain and show signs of point tenderness in the ulnar region of the forearm.
 Swelling will likely be present in the forearm.

-Damage to the posterior interosseous nerve may occur with a Monteggia fracture; it is therefore important to assess the patient’s ability to extend the hand at the wrist, for example, to assess posterior interosseous nerve function.
+Damage to the posterior interosseous nerve may occur with a Monteggia fracture; it is therefore important to assess this nerve by checking the patient’s ability to extend the hand at the wrist.

 Figure: xrays of Galeazzi fracture,